KusakabeShi/RootlessRouter/README.md

 The host OS can only see this app receives and sends udp packets, but doesn't know it established multiple BGP sessions to other people and routing for it.

-Based on my current plan, the software stack of my nodes are looks like this:
+Based on my current plan, the software stack of my nodes looks like this:
 ![Node](https://raw.githubusercontent.com/KusakabeSi/RootlessRouter/main/pics/Node.png)

 As you can see, there are no componient are running in the kernel.